TheVasin/good-songs-to-play/FORMATTING.md

 Lyrics with chords indented by tabulation.
 Chords should be separated only by one space symbol - no more.

-I use 'generator.py' to generate ASCIIDOC containing content of all '.ad' files from working folder.
+I use 'generator.py' to generate ASCIIDOC containing content of all '.ad' files from subfolder.

 Then this document could be converted by 'asciidoc' and 'asciidoctor'.